informXR/iXRLibTrainingDemoUnity/TROUBLESHOOTING.md

 ### 4. Preventative Measures

-1. **Add Scene Validator**:
-   - Add the `SceneValidator` component to a GameObject in your scene
-   - Enable "Validate On Start" and "Auto Fix Issues"
+1. **Automatic Validation**:
+   - The `AutoSceneValidator` Editor script automatically runs when Unity loads
-   - This will automatically check for and fix common issues when the scene starts
+   - It will automatically check for and fix common issues when scenes are opened
-   - Right-click the component for additional validation options
+   - Check the Console for "AutoSceneValidator" messages to see what was fixed

 2. **Use the Fixed MouseInteractionController**:
    - The updated `MouseInteractionController` now properly checks for existing components before adding new ones